visanuwan/cresil/README.md

 CReSIL is a tool for detecting eccDNA from Nanopore reads.

-Version `V1.2.0` is now available!
+:sparkles: Version `V1.2.0` is now available!
 This release focused on stability and performance.

 For a complete list of changes, please see the [full changelog](https://github.com/visanuwan/cresil/releases).